Trusted Guide to Nursing CEUs

 It’s essential to make a plan and be strategic about CEUs.

 First, determine your next renewal date.
 Even better, determine the absolute latest date for renewal submission to maintain active status.
 It is definitely not worth risking the chance of your current license expiring and not being able to work (and leaving your co-workers short a shift or two), or even worse, having to renew from an inactive status.

 Next, set a halfway-to-renewal point, which will likely be 1 year, 1.5 years, or 2 years.
 Doing this ahead of time will force you at this point to get really serious about the matter.
 Depending on the frequency of your renewal needs or number of CEUs, you may want to make it a point to reassess quarterly.
 If you have a larger number of CEUs to obtain -- i.e. 30 in California, or specific content, like in West Virginia or Kentucky -- it may require a bit more planning.

 Put all of these aforementioned dates in your calendar, whether it’s a pen-and-paper, Google calendar, or something else you use.
 The more you can automate this process the better.
 Don’t rely on your memory or be confident that you’ll just magically think of CEUs at some point before the final countdown.

 2. Gather Information

-As previously mentioned, RNs are required in most states to complete a certain number of CEUs to maintain an active license.
+As previously mentioned, RNs are required in most states to complete a certain number of CEUs to maintain an active license and pursue furthered professional development.
 Courses must be taken through a continuing education provider recognized by the Board of Registered Nursing.
-Some states specify content requirements while others have more freedom in the course content or focus.
+Some states specify content requirements, while others have more freedom in the course content or focus.
 Unless you’re licensed to work in one of the 16 states that don’t require CEUs, then you’re on the hook.

 Each state name contains a link to the state board of nursing, which is always the most up-to-date source of information ("N/A" - CE not currently required).